Kotlin/kotlinx.coroutines/docs/exception-handling.md

 Cancellation is tightly bound with exceptions.
 Coroutines internally use `CancellationException` for cancellation, these exceptions are ignored by all handlers, so they should be used only as the source of additional debug information, which can be obtained by `catch` block.
-When a coroutine is cancelled using [Job.cancel] without a cause, it terminates, but it does not cancel its parent.
+When a coroutine is cancelled using [Job.cancel], it terminates, but it does not cancel its parent.
-Cancelling without cause is a mechanism for parent to cancel its children without cancelling itself.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">